Life is either a daring adventure or nothing at all.

 “Nothing happens when you sit at home.
 I always make it a point to carry a camera with me at all times, I just shoot at what interests me at that moment”.

-On photography expeditions with Raj you’ll learn tips and techniques related to travel and documentary photography and how to dissolve the communication and cultural barrier to connect with your subject better way while exploring picturesque places in various parts of world.
+On photography expeditions you’ll learn tips and techniques related to travel and documentary photography and how to dissolve the communication and cultural barrier to connect with your subject better way while exploring picturesque places in various parts of world.

 When the world is your canvas, so to speak, you need your tools with you to capture everything around you.
 Make a habit of always carrying a camera with you, you will never suffer the regret of wishing you had.